 HPV can be transmitted between mouth and genitals, genitals to genitals, or skin to skin contact.
 Condoms are a good way to reduce the risk of transmission.

 On the penis, warts are most often found on the foreskin, the glans or penis shaft.
 With the vagina, warts are often on the labia, around the urinary tract and inside the vagina.
 They can also be on the cervix, where they are hard to find.
+HPV can infect cells in the throat or the mouth as well.
+The warts can hurt, but a lot of the times they don’t.

 Testing and Treatment